Our Team

 Carolyn Crampton

-MS, ATC, NASM-CES, NASE-CSS L2, USA Triathlon L1, Endure IQ 101
+MS, ATC, NASM-CES, NASE-CSS L2, USA Triathlon L1, Endure IQ 101, Level 2 Certified Running Gait Analist

 Her coaching approach is driven from her background and passion for injury prevention and sport performance.
 Female athletes especially often have demands not met by generic training plans or supported by evidenced based research.
 Carolyn has expertise in working specifically with female athletes helping them to monitor and utilize their unique physiology to reach their potential throughout their athletic careers.
+She is the program co-director of the Female Athlete Health & Wellness Program and athletic trainer for the Sportsmetrics ACL injury prevention program which aims to educate, research and train athletes for the prevention of injuries.